IvanCCO/Blog/README.md

 Requirements

-To run Taxco, you only need to have Node installed. ❤
+To run, you only need to have Node installed. ❤

 git clone https://github.com/IvanCCO/Blog
 cd Blog